6 MinsAugust 7 , 2019

 There has been a lot of talk about smart cities.
 A city designed with technology at its heart, which uses a multitude of sensors and networks to control, improve and perhaps even reinvent the lives of its residents.
 If it still seems far-fetched,

-be available between residents and the vehicle so that both know the status of the other, at any given point of time.
-For people using their vehicles, a connected parking network supported by wireless payments can help avoid congestion and improve
+should be available between residents and the vehicle so that both know the status of the other, at any given point of time.
+For people using their vehicles, a connected parking network supported by wireless payments can help avoid congestion

 Smart lighting and appliances

 A ‘smart’ campus shouldn’t only be focused on convenience.
 Another important parameter is efficiency.
 For many campuses, due to the nature of campus life, lights and appliances are in near-continuous use.
 However, they aren’t

 usually needed to be turned on all the time.
 Bringing the smarts to lighting and appliances can help residents and administrators curb misuse of electrical devices.
 Using a combination of sensors, these devices can be set to operate only when

 someone is present.
 Additionally, this can give insights into usage patterns and help campus administrators make better investment and renovation decisions.
 Besides, the savings on electricity bills are substantial.